arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-05
+# Lab 05

 On this branch, we have updated our `/sample/color-block` feature to render server side only.

-## User story
-As a user, I would like to render my feature server side only to improve page performance.

-## Concepts
-- Server Side vs. Isomorphic vs. Client side rendering

-## New Files on this branch
-- none!

-## Changed files:
-- `/components/features/sample/color-block/default.jsx`

-## What's next?
 One of the many features of PageBuilder is the ability to allow non-technical users to customize the appearance or functionality of their pages without requiring a developer.
 In the next step, we'll learn how we, as developers, can make such functionality available in the PageBuilder UI based on a set of options.
-Switch to branch `fusion-06` to see the completed code for this branch's user story.
+Switch to branch `lab-06` to see the completed code for this branch's user story.

-If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

-If you are starting this training from the sixth user story (task Fusion-06), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-05 instead.

-## Task: User Story 05
-As a user, I would like to customize my feature in the PageBuilder UI based on a set of options.

-## Guide
-Building from our Color Block feature, we're going to add the ability to set the background color of our div in PageBuilder.
-However, you can add any customization you'd like
+Building from our Color Block feature, we're going to add the ability to set the background color of our `div` in PageBuilder.
+This is made possible by Custom Fields in PageBuilder.
+For more details, [click here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/adding-custom-fields.md).

-1. From root, change directory into the folder of your feature (from our previous example in fusion-03, that will be `components/features/sample/color-block/`) and open the deafult.jsx file of your component
+1. Open the feature we created previously at `components/features/sample/color-block/default.jsx`.

-2. Add in a [custom field](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/adding-custom-fields.md) that will allow PageBuilder editors to input a hex code.
-To do this, you'll need to update the propTypes of your component to include custom fields like so:
+2. Add in a Custom Field that will allow PageBuilder editors to input a hex code.
+To do this, you'll need to update the propTypes of your component to include custom fields like below.
 ```
 ColorBlock.propTypes = {
   customFields: PropTypes.shape({